AussieSeaweed/personal-website/source/random/pl-tour.rst

 `Fortran <https://fortran-lang.org/>`_
 --------------------------------------

-Who'd have known I would get a taste of punch card programming learning Fortran?
+Who'd have known I would get a taste of punch card programming by learning Fortran?
 Fortran's array mechanism feels impressively modern, considering its age.
 Still, as a whole, the language feels old and clunky, with many strange design decisions.
 To me, it feels like a relic of the past, and definitely unsuited for writing an entirely new project with.

 `January 19, 2025 <https://fortran-lang.org/learn/quickstart/>`_